azuyalabs/php-cs-fixer-config/README.md

-For those who like to have code styling issues fixed automatically, you can opt to create a Git pre-commit hook, or have your IDE configured to utilize the PHPCS Fixer binary or the configred Composer scripts.
+For those who like to have code styling issues fixed automatically, you can opt to create a Git pre-commit hook, or have your IDE configured to utilize the PHPCS Fixer binary or the configured Composer scripts.

 ## Code Style